Fermionic S-matrix and cosmological correlators: T-violation at O(H): Discussion

 In this paper, we examined cosmological correlators and de Sitter S-matrices involving fermions, primarily focusing on the latter.
 We developed approximations that allowed us to study the leading-order $O(H)$ correction to various processes.
 Even at tree-level, the calculations, while being conceptually straightforward, were technically involved.

 One of the main findings in our paper pertains to the Fermi theory calculation for polarized beta decay which leads to intrinsic T-violation which starts at $O(H)$.
 This had two contributions, one that was energy-conserving and another that was non-conserving.
 While the first piece contributed $H_0/m_n$ to the parity even triple correlation \cite{jackson,emit}, the second could lead to $O(1)$ contributions to the effective $D$-parameter for very finely tuned kinematical configurations.
-While plausible, it is not completely clear to us if we should think about these fine-tuned configurations as being of measure zero.
+While plausible, it is not completely clear to us if we should think about these fine-tuned configurations as being of measure zero\footnote{Unlike Breit-Wigner resonances of finite width, which show up clearly in scattering cross-sections, these fine-tuned configurations will have close to zero width.}.
 We emphasize that while the effect in \cite{jackson, emit} could be considered in the rest frame of the neutron, in our case, it was important that the neutron was in motion.

 We list some potential future directions:

 \begin{itemize}

 \item It will interesting to search for other observables that can give T-violation due to the presence of the Hubble constant.